The author of the PDF document.

 Specifies the file name of the exported PDF file.

 Specifies the keywords of the exported PDF file.

 The top margin.
 Numbers are considered as

 Specifies the paper size of the PDF document.
-The default setting is
+The default

 The supported values are:

 A predefined size—

 A3, and others.

 An array of two numbers which specify the width and height in points (1pt = 1/72in).